Skip to main content

 It plays a critical role in sustaining energy levels, supporting cognitive clarity, preserving muscle mass, and maintaining bone strength.
 A decline in its optimal presence can contribute to those very feelings of diminished vigor and function you might be experiencing.

-When fall below a healthy range, a condition known as hypogonadism can arise.
+When testosterone levels fall below a healthy range, a condition known as hypogonadism can arise.
 This state is not merely a number on a lab report; it manifests as tangible symptoms that affect daily life.
 Men might notice a decrease in libido, reduced muscle strength, or an increase in body fat.

 Women, too, can experience similar changes, including irregular menstrual cycles, shifts in mood, or a decline in sexual interest.
 Recognizing these signs is paramount, as they serve as direct indicators from your biological system, prompting a closer examination of your hormonal landscape.